ericaraujophd/storyOfChristianity/gospel/leadership.md

 ### 3. Jewish Influence

+The early Christian church inherited many leadership concepts from Jewish synagogue structures, where elders and teachers played significant roles in guiding the community.
 In [The Apostolic Constitutions](https://en.wikipedia.org/wiki/Apostolic_Constitutions), OT Israelite structures have parallels in the church.
 Three church offices were shaped by the duties of the Israelites.

 - ➡️ The bishop is somewhat similar to the high priest,
   - ➡️ presbyters to priests,